 Below we have outlined the deferred exchange: the most common type of exchange.
 This is where you sell (or technically ‘exchange’) your relinquished property, identify and acquire suitable replacement property.

 The process for each type of exchange is different.
-Regardless, the most important thing to remember in regards to the process is that you must coordinate with a Qualified Intermediary (QI) before close on the sale of your relinquished property.
-From there, we’ll guide through the rest – each step of the way.
+Regardless, the most important thing to remember in regard to the process is that you must coordinate with a Qualified Intermediary (QI) before closing on the sale of your relinquished property.
+From there, we’ll guide you through the rest – each step of the way.

 List property for sale